-Carbohydrates: Definition - Classification with suitable examples - Classification of sugars as reducing and non- reducing sugars - Stereochemistry of carbohydrates: D- and L-configurations - Erythro and threodiastereomers - anomers and epimers with suitable examples - Monosaccharides: Classification of monosaccharides with suitable examples - Glucose - properties of glucose - Epimerisation of glucose - Anomers of glucose and mutarotation - Fructose and its properties - Conversion of aldose to ketose and ketose to aldose - Formation of osazone and glycosides - Fischer open structure and evidences for open structure - Haworth projection cyclic structures - pyranose and furanose and evidences for cyclic strucures of glucose and fructose - Stepping up - Kiliani- Fischer synthesis and stepping down - Ruff degradation of monosaccharides - Disaccharides: $\alpha - \text{ and } \beta - \text{ glucosidic}$ linkages with suitable examples - 1,4' and 1,5' linkages with suitable examples - Structure and properties of sucrose- Polysaccharides: Cellulose and Starch - reactions and structure .
+Carbohydrates: Definition - Classification with suitable examples - Classification of sugars as reducing and non- reducing sugars - Stereochemistry of carbohydrates: D- and L-configurations - Erythro and threodiastereomers - anomers and epimers with suitable examples - Monosaccharides: Classification of monosaccharides with suitable examples - Glucose - properties of glucose - Epimerisation of glucose - Anomers of glucose and mutarotation - Fructose and its properties - Conversion of aldose to ketose and ketose to aldose - Formation of osazone and glycosides - Fischer open structure and evidences for open structure - Haworth projection cyclic structures - pyranose and furanose and evidences for cyclic structures of glucose and fructose - Stepping up - Kiliani- Fischer synthesis and stepping down - Ruff degradation of monosaccharides - Disaccharides: α - and β - glucosidic linkages with suitable examples - 1,4' and 1,5' linkages with suitable examples - Structure and structure .
 Unit II: Synthetic methodology and reagents

-Synthetic terminology - Disconnection, synthon, synthetic equivalent (SE), Functional group interconversion (FGI), Target molecule (TM). - retro synthetic analysis -Linear, Convergent and Combinatorial syntheses.
+Synthetic terminology - Disconnection, synthon, synthetic equivalent (SE), Functional group interconversion (FGI), Target molecule (TM). - retro synthetic analysis - Linear, Convergent and Combinatorial syntheses.
 Retrosynthesis of 4-methyl acetophenone, methylcyclohex-3-enecarboxylate, phenylethylbromide, 2-methylcyclopentane and 2-allyl phenol.
 Role of following reagents in organic synthesis: DIBAL, NBS, DCC, trimethylsillylchloride and methyllithium List of Nucleophilic reagents and electrophilic reagents.
-Malonic ester and acetoacetic ester in the synthesis of monocarboxylic acids dicarboxylic acids - $\alpha$ , $\beta$ -unsaturated carboxylic acids and heterocyclic compounds.
+Malonic ester and acetoacetic ester in the synthesis of monocarboxylic acids - dicarboxylic acids - α , β -unsaturated carboxylic acids and heterocyclic compounds.